-CARE: The Boise State CARE team is responsible for responding to reports of concern received from the campus community and offers regular training to the campus community.
+The Boise State CARE team is responsible for responding to reports of concern received from the campus community and offers regular training to the campus community.
 All students, faculty and staff are encouraged to use the online reporting system to make the CARE team aware of behavior that may pose a threat to self or others.
-CARE reports can be filed online at care.boisestate.edu.
+CARE reports can be filed online at Boise State CARE.
 The CARE team develops and implements education and outreach for the campus community including, but not limited to, training for Resident Assistants, Resident Directors, incoming faculty, staff and students, academic colleges and department chairs to ensure that CARE processes and contacts are well known by the campus community.
-Training and outreach typically covers reporting procedures and warning signs of distressing, disturbing or dangerous behaviors.
+Training and outreach typically cover reporting procedures and warning signs of distressing, disturbing or dangerous behaviors.
 Training is by request only.
 To learn more about CARE or to request training, please contact Lauren Oe at (208) 426-1527 or by email at laurenoe@boisestate.edu.

+Rave Guardian

-Rave Guardian: The Boise State Department of Public Safety offers information and training sessions, upon request, about Rave Guardian, Boise State's mobile safety application.
+The Boise State Department of Public Safety offers information and training sessions, upon request, about Rave Guardian, Boise State's mobile safety application.
 Training has typically been given a few times per semester.
 Information and training sessions cover the functionality of the application, including use of the panic buttons, texting features and setting up a virtual guardian through the application's Guardian Safety Timer session.
 The sessions cover bystander intervention while using the application, as well as practical uses as they relate safety and security awareness.
-To request a training, contact Elliot Cox at (208) 426-3225 or by emailing elliotcox@boisestate.edu, or Rob Littrell at (208) 426-3638 or by emailing roblittrell@boisestate.edu.
+To request a training, contact Rob Littrell at (208) 426-3638 or by emailing roblittrell@boisestate.edu.

+Active Shooter Training

-Active Shooter Training: Members of the Department of Public Safety have offered more than 40 active shooter trainings in the last year, and are given upon request.
+Members of the Department of Public Safety have offered numerous active shooter trainings in the last year, and are given upon request.
 To request a training, call the Department of Public Safety at (208) 426-6911.